Thanks for stopping by to learn a little about me and how The Nourishing Way began.

 This website is about sharing my journey along The Nourishing Way and helping you discover yours.

 Hey there!
 I’m Kirsty the Wellness Enthusiast and Founder of The Nourishing Way.
-I am a qualified Health and Nutrition Coach and a Health Science (Nutritional and Dietetic Medicine) student at Endeavour.
-I’m so excited you’ve taken the time to learn about The Nourishing Way and start on your own journey.
+I’m so excited you’ve taken the time to learn about my story and The Nourishing Way as well as starting on your own journey.

 I have been on my own path for quite some time now.
 It all began around 2008.
 I had moved back from a few years living in Adelaide and had just taken over 2 businesses with my business partner.
 It was a great time of learning!
 It also became very evident that I was lacking the energy and vitality to really drive my life forward.
 I remember very clearly standing in our card and gift shop at 3pm in the afternoon and thinking I really could just sleep!
 It was more than just being tired, but to the point if I’d curled up I would have crashed out.
 There was also the ice cream shop we owned where many days were spent picking at ice cream and having a coffee machine at my disposal to get me through the day.
 Basically I was chasing a sugar and caffeine high.

 I have never been overweight but I have certainly struggled to maintain my weight.
 I wasn’t an overly active teen.
 I lived until my mid to late 20’s following the low fat way eating.
 A direct result of that was super high carb.
-I actually ate the jam scrolls with the pink icing on it thinking it was a better option for me!!
+I actually ate the jam scrolls with the pink icing on them from Baker’s Delight, thinking it was a ‘healthier’ option for me!!
 It’s almost hard for me to believe that now.

-My lovely caring mother saw a write up on a book called The Metabolism Miracle.
+My lovely caring mother could see that I was struggling and showed me a write up on a book called The Metabolism Miracle.
 I was certainly skeptical at first.
 I’ve never been one to follow fad diets.
 It went on to list a bunch of symptoms that described me to a tee – tired upon waking, mid-afternoon slump, easily irritated, anxious, mildly depressed, mid-section fat.
 This began my journey to look at the way I approached food.
 My choices began to change from being very carb dominated to including much more protein and fats.

 With the new found energy I had I began to feel like I could start being physically more active.
 I actually started to run!
 Not even as a young girl did I like running (I was a swimmer).
-But I found a program that took me from 0 to running 5km.
+But I found a program that took me from 0 to running 5km – I have popped that program here.
 It felt amazing (well after the first couple of weeks – they were a struggle!).
 Winter hit and running outside became a litle more tricky so I joined the local gym.
 At the same time I had a girlfriend who was undergoing a transformation challenge and she looked amazing.
 This encouraged me to start lifting weights as well.
 Believe me when I tell you friends and family were extremely shocked.
 Fitness had never been a priority for me before.
 But it felt AMAZING!

 Mentally I’ve always prided myself on being “Superwoman”.
 The ability to literally do it all.
 It was my identity.
 My hero status.
 The way I fitted in my world.
 If anyone needed anything done it would be me they would turn to.
 It was stressful keeping all the balls in the air.
 Running 3 businesses, studying my masters, wanting to spend time with family and friends, finding time for me, juggling finances and a crashing relationship.
 And I did somehow manage it – I was Superwoman.
 That was until I couldn’t manage it.
 I started to have panic attacks and a growing occurrence of anxiety.
 I resisted this for months.
 How could I admit I wasn’t coping?
 I did go and seek help after it started to impact my life.
 Did I slow down?
 A little but I mainly just learnt how to manage it.
 In saying that, I was still busy but I was much happier.
 I was living a life that I enjoyed.